karan7798z/COVID-19-Real-time-Dashboard/README.md

 This Dashboard is created using Tableau Public, and the dataset used is provided by John Hopkins University.
-I have used a modified version of this dataset, curated [here](https://github.com/imdevskp/covid_19_jhu_data_web_scrap_and_cleaning)

 The project was implemented in 3 phases -
 1. Data Acquisition from Github